packit/deployment/README.md

 - [service / web server](https://hub.docker.com/r/usercont/packit-service) - accepts webhooks and tasks workers
 - [fedora messaging consumer](https://hub.docker.com/r/usercont/packit-service-fedmsg) - listens on fedora messaging for events from Copr and tasks workers
+- [CentOS messaging consumer](https://hub.docker.com/r/usercont/packit-service-centosmsg) - listens on the CentOS MQTT message bus for events from git.centos.org
 - [workers](https://hub.docker.com/r/usercont/packit-service-worker) - do the actual work

 #### Production vs. Staging images

-Service and worker have separate images for staging and production deployment.
+Separate images are built for staging and production deployment.
-Staging images are `:stg` tagged and built from `master` of `packit` and `packit-service`.
+Staging images are `:stg` tagged and built from `master` of `packit`, `packit-service`, `packit-service-fedmsg` and `packit-service-centosmg` .
-Production images are `:prod` tagged and built from `stable` branch of `packit` and `packit-service`.
+Production images are `:prod` tagged and built from `stable` branch of `packit`, `packit-service`, `packit-service-fedmsg` and `packit-service-centosmg`.
 To move `stable` branch to a newer 'stable' commit:

 - git branch -f stable commit-hash